 Regressive Tax Example

-The system of taxation in which all the persons are taxed at the same rate without considering their income level is known as the regressive.
 This system takes a greater percentage of the earnings of the low-income group rather than the earning of the high-income group.
-Some of the products on which the regressive taxes are applicable include food, alcohol, tobacco, parking permits, museum tickets, public park admissions, other public places tickets and tolls fees, etc. Some of the examples of regressive tax are given below showing the different situations.
+Some of the products on which the regressive taxes are applicable include food, alcohol, tobacco, parking permits, museum tickets, public park admissions, other public places tickets and tolls fees, etc.

 Top 4 Examples of Regressive Tax

 In the case of the sales tax, the same tax rate is applied by the governments uniformly to all of the consumers on the basis of product bought by them irrespective of their income or earnings.

 Like, for example, two individuals went to the grocery shop to purchase some items.
 Each of the people purchases grocery worth $ 450 from the grocery shop per month, on which the state tax rate is 7.5 %.
 So, in this case, both of the individuals pay $ 33.75 ($ 450 *7.5 %) for the tax portion.
 In a year time, the total sales tax amount would be $ 405 for each person.

 Now the first individual earns $ 1,000 per month and the second individual earns $ 10,000 per month.
 The amount of sales tax affects both of the persons differently.
 For the first person percentage of tax paid by him with respect to his income comes to 3.38 % [(33.75 / 1,000) *100] and for the second person percentage of tax paid by him with respect to his income comes to 0.34 % [(33.75 / 10,000) *100] only.

 Although there is the same rate of tax in this case for both of the individuals a person who is having the lower income have to pay a higher percentage of his income as tax whereas the person who is having the higher income have to pay a lower percentage of his income as tax, making tax regressive.